Sovereign green bonds set to go to auction today; check out expected yield, other features

 The first tranche of Sovereign Green Bonds (SGrBs) is set to be auctioned today with yields expected to be in the range of 7.15-7.40 per cent.
 These are defined as risk-free bonds as the payments on these bonds are not conditional on the performance of the eligible projects and the investors in these bonds do not bear any project-related risks.
-Currently, the 10-year-government bond if offering 7.34 per cent yield.
+Currently, the 10-year-government bond is offering 7.34 per cent yield.

 “Green bonds are government bonds in a new avatar.
 Green bonds may offer yields similar to non-green bonds, and hence anyone looking to invest in Government bonds can look to buy into green bonds as well,” says Sandeep Bagla, CEO, TRUST Mutual Fund.
 “These are risk-free bonds as RBI can print Rupees and repay the principal.
 Yields should be in the range of 7.15-7.40 per cent,” adds Bagla.